mrkaleArduinoLib/gbj_appthermo_ds/README.md

 #### Description
 The overloaded method sets a new period of the internal timer in milliseconds input either in milliseconds or in seconds.
-* The method with numerical argument is the implementation of the virtual methods from the parent class and argument is considered in milliseconds.
+* The numerical argument of the method is considered in milliseconds.
-* The method with textual argument is useful with conjunction with a project data hub, which data has always string data type and argument is considered in seconds.
+* The textual argument of the method is considered in seconds.
+It is useful with conjunction with a project data hub, which data has always string data type.
-* If input period is zero or not numerical (leading to zero), the library sets the [internal default Temperature measurement period](#internals).
 * The method limits minimal value of the period to conversion period of the temperature sensor(s) according to current measurement resolution in either case.

 #### Syntax